MauPfau/traffic-signs/README.md

 # Hands-on-2021

 Build a model and an interface to classify traffic signs (GTSRB dataset).
+Neural Network trained with colab TPU for faster training.
+SVM classifier trained in colab for easier multi tasking.

 ## Install

 * clone this repository
+* install packages in conda environement
 * download images with `scripts/download_images.sh`
+* launch app in right environment in app folder using

+'''bash
+python app.py
+'''

 ## Additional comments